City-Syntax/buildings.sg/README.md

 8. **Visualize and interpret results**
    Use Buildings.sg to analyze and visualize the spatial distribution of energy performance and carbon footprints, enabling data-driven insights and decision-making.

-Whether you are a policymaker, urban planner, or researcher, Buildings.sg provides an accessible, data-driven platform to analyze building energy use, quantify carbon emissions, evaluate reduction scenarios, and support sustainable urban development decisions.
+Whether you are a policymaker, urban planner, or researcher, Buildings.sg provides an accessible, data-driven platform for analyzing building energy use, quantifying carbon emissions, evaluating reduction scenarios, and supporting sustainable urban development decisions.